Is Africa's music streaming revolution on the horizon? | DW | 22.03.2021

 Increasing the use of streaming services would also mean more income for African musicians.
 So far, many artists have been losing revenue because their music is often illegally downloaded or sold on pirated CDs.
 Just €72 million in license and usage fees were collected in Africa in 2018 — less than 1% of global revenues.
 In contrast, revenues from the digital music business increased by 36% between 2014 and 2018.

-"Pirated copies are a big problem in Africa and streaming offers a solution," says Okumu.
+"Pirated copies are a big problem in Africa and streaming offers a solution," Okumu said.

-Mdundo, for example, says it donates half of its income to the artists.
+Mdundo, for example, reports that it donates half of its income to the artists.
 This year, the platform is targeting revenues of $600,000.
-With over 90,000 registered artists, only small sums of money are lost.
+With more than 90,000 registered artists, only small sums of money are lost.

-"The Internet will become more and more natural on the continent and it will become easier to reach larger target groups and to earn money with it," he says.
+"The Internet will become more and more natural on the continent and it will become easier to reach larger target groups and to earn money with it," he said.

 This article was adapted from German.